ngocvinhvu/arch_config/README.md

 # ssh with tar
 tar c | ssh user@server "tar x"                                 # or
 tar c | ssh user@server "tar x -C /path"                        # -C: changedir to /path

+## weechat
+/python autoload # to load the script
+/autojoin --run  # to store the channels to join /layout store    # to store the order of the channels /save            # to save your setting